-The approach that your lawyer takes to your lawsuit may depend on whether yours is a personal injury or wrongful death case.
+Your lawyer’s approach to your lawsuit may depend on whether yours is a personal injury or wrongful death case.
 If your case involves a non-fatal injury, then your lawyer may work with you to understand how your injuries have affected your life.
-If you are bringing a wrongful death case, then they may speak with you and other surviving loved ones of the deceased.
+If you bring a wrongful death case, they may speak with you and other surviving loved ones of the deceased.

 The approach to a wrongful death and personal injury lawsuit may be similar in that your lawyer may: